sischei/self_justified_equilibria/README.md

 * The optimal optimal order of running the computer code to replicate the results in article are as follows.
   1. Run the instructions listed in the subsection ``1.
 Replication of Section 6: Application of SJE: A High-Dimensional Stochastic Production Economy``.
 This set of instructions will allow you to replicate the results of section 6 of the article.
   2. Run the instructions listed in ``2.
-Create Figures``.
+Replication of Figures``.
 This set of instructions will allow you to replicate the figures of section 6 of the article, created from pre-computed restart/result files.

 ### 1. Replication of Section 6: Application of SJE: A High-Dimensional Stochastic Production Economy